izhank216/venue/README.md

 # venue

-A node.js module to create a web radio.
+A node.js module to create a web radio. (this is the better version)

 This will list every single file (subdirectories included) in a folder and will play them randomly while avoiding to repeat a particular song.

-## Dependencies

-* express: 4.0.x
-* walk: 2.3.x
-* socket.io: "0.9.x
-* colors: 0.6.x

 ## Installation